-Further details are set out on page 25 of the corporate governance section of ASX’s 2015 Annual Report.
+Further details are set out on page 11 of the corporate governance section of ASX’s 2016 Annual Report.

-A cross-divisional Environmental Committee is in place to oversee ASX’s environmental impact-reduction activities.
 Environmental risks are monitored, assessed and managed as part of ASX’s risk management framework.
 ASX’s approach to managing these risks includes: measuring the impact of its activities, minimising consumption of materials, recycling and re-using consumables, and supporting awareness of environmental issues.

-Environmental indicators and initiatives
+Environmental Targets and Initiatives

 Assessment of ASX’s ESG practices

-Further details of how ASX manages its environmental footprint are set out on page 17 of ASX’s 2015 Annual Report.
+Further details of how ASX manages its environmental footprint are set out on page 16 of ASX’s 2016 Annual Report.